10 gorgeous travel writing examples

 Airplane in sky with sunset

-We live on a wondrous, ever-changing planet— from alpine lakes and cloud forests to ancient cobblestoned cities.
+Our world is a tapestry of landscapes — from serene alpine lakes and misty cloud forests to the storied streets of cobblestoned cities.

-The best travel writers can transport readers to these far-flung destinations, and to introduce them to new cultures and experiences.
-Good travel writing can be an insightful, thought-provoking, and even life-changing genre.
+The best travel writers can transport readers to far-flung destinations and introduce them to new cultures and experiences.
+For travel brands, that same storytelling can drive measurable results: longer dwell time, stronger brand affinity, and more qualified traffic to booking pages.

-Whether you're a beginner travel writer, a publisher, destination marketer, or freelance travel blogger, we've got plenty of inspiration to get you started.
+Whether you're a travel writer, a publisher, or destination marketer, we've got plenty of inspiration to get you started.

-With helpful examples for each section, we'll cover:
+With helpful examples in each section, we'll cover:

 Sign up now.